This cake is made from 20 layers of thin, buttery crepes. Honey and vanilla bean pastry cream is a delicate, sweet touch.

 - 6 tablespoons sugar

-- 1 tablespoon dried edible lavender flowers (see note above)
+- 1 tablespoon dried edible lavender flowers (see note)

 - 2 teaspoons finely grated zest from 1 lemon